 Qualifications:

-• High school diploma or GED; technical certification or associate degree in electrical technology preferred.
+• High School diploma or equivalent required; technical degree or CNC certification preferred.

 **Job Summary